Setting Up Fail2Ban on Ubuntu: The Rules That Actually Matter for Web Servers

 action = %(action_mwl)s

-bantime sets how many seconds an IP stays blocked. findtime defines the monitoring window in which failures must occur. maxretry sets how many failures are allowed before a ban triggers. action_mwl bans the IP and sends an email with whois information and the log entries that triggered the ban.
+bantime sets how many seconds an IP stays blocked after triggering a ban. findtime defines the monitoring window in which failures must occur to trigger a ban. maxretry sets how many failures are allowed within the findtime window before the action is triggered.
+The action_mwl setting bans the IP and sends an email notification with whois information and the relevant log entries that caused the ban.

 The critical pair is bantime and findtime.
-If your ban time is shorter than the monitoring window, an attacker with enough IPs can cycle through them faster than bans expire.
+If your ban time is shorter than the monitoring window, an attacker with enough IP addresses can cycle through them faster than bans expire.
 For SSH, a short findtime of 600 seconds with a longer bantime of 3600 seconds works well.
-For web application brute force where attacks may persist longer, consider a findtime of 1800 and a bantime of 7200.
+For web application brute force where attacks may persist longer, consider a findtime of 1800 seconds and a bantime of 7200 seconds.

-You can change the action to action_ for just banning without email, or action_xarf if you have a XARF abuse reporting system configured.
+You can change the action to action_ for simple banning without email notifications, or action_xarf if you have a XARF abuse reporting system configured for sending reports to upstream providers.

 SSH Jail: Real Configuration That Blocks Attacks

-SSH is the most targeted service on any server with a public IP.
+SSH is the most targeted service on any server with a public IP address.
 Automated bots hammer port 22 constantly.
-Even if you only use key-based authentication, blocking this noise reduces log volume and frees resources.
-A comprehensive guide to securing SSH on Ubuntu covers additional hardening steps that work well alongside Fail2Ban.
+Even if you only use key-based authentication, blocking this noise reduces log volume and frees server resources.
+A secure SSH configuration on Ubuntu covers additional hardening steps that work well alongside Fail2Ban.

 [sshd]